Determination of Residence for Tuition Purposes

 (a) Are developed and published by the receiving public institution; and

-(b) Maintain fair and equal treatment for native and transfer students.
+(b) Maintain fair and equal treatment for native students, transfer students, and first-time students with advanced standing.

 (2) Courses taken at a public institution as part of a recommended transfer program leading toward a baccalaureate degree shall be applicable to related programs at a receiving public institution granting the baccalaureate degree.